 Here are some ideas that you might want to check out if you’re deciding whether to go open-plan or not.

 Utilise the Vanity

-Making the vanity unit extra-long so that it extends into the dressing room, which acts as a buffer between the bathroom and the bedroom, but the interaction between the various spaces plays up the sense of openness.
+Making the vanity unit extra-long so that it extends into the dressing room, acts as a buffer between the bathroom and the bedroom, but the interaction between the various spaces plays up the sense of openness.

-In our Modena display, we’ve used the bath to separate the ensuite from the bedroom.
+In our Modena Ex-Display, we’ve used the bath to separate the ensuite from the bedroom.
 The bath sits between a section of wall and the shower.
 The result is an open design that makes a big impact.